tomhiatt/Surveillance-reports/RegTBfigsTables.md

 ### Data
 Every year, 36 countries and areas in the Region are requested to report TB surveillance data to WHO using a standardized data collection form.
 Since 2009, a web-based online system has been used for data submission and validation.
 Collected data covers the following areas: TB case notifications and treatment outcomes, diagnostic and treatment services, drug management, surveillance and surveys of drug-resistance, information on TB/HIV co-infection, infection control, engagement of all care providers and budgets and expenditures for TB control.
 The full description of methods is available in the Global Tuberculosis Report[@WorldHealthOrganization2014] and the data sets are available from the WHO global TB database (www.who.int/tb/data).
 Case definitions for TB were revised in 2013[@WorldHealthOrganization2013] and cases previously known as smear-positive are now included in laboratory-confirmed cases.
 The revised case definitions combine smear-negative cases with all clinically diagnosed cases and therefore obscure the number of cases where smear was not done or results are unknown.
-Between 2008 and 2012 regionally, no more than 1.4% of cases did not have a smear done, however at the country level, the proportion was as high as 35, 25 and 23 percent  in Papua New Guinea, Guam and Republic of Korea, respectively.
+Between 2008 and 2012 regionally, no more than 1.4% of cases did not have a smear result in any given year, however at the country level, the proportion was as high as 35, 25 and 23 percent  in Papua New Guinea, Guam and Republic of Korea, respectively.

 For 2013, 32 countries and areas of the Western Pacific Region reported data representing more than 99.9% of the total population.
 This report describes the epidemiological situation and progress in programmatic response with a focus on seven countries with a high burden of TB: Cambodia, China, the Lao People's Democratic Republic, Mongolia, Papua New Guinea, the Philippines and Viet Nam.
 (Globally, WHO designates 22 countries with a high burden of TB that include Cambodia, China, the Philippines and Viet Nam.
 The other three countries: the Lao People's Democratic Republic, Mongolia and Papua New Guinea are considered priority countries with a high burden of TB in the Western Pacific Region).